freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/gettingStarted_API-users.md

 ---
+layout: page
-title: "Getting started for API Users"
+title: Getting started for API Users
 dropdown: Knowledge Base, FREME for API Users
 pos: 4.5
 ---

+# Getting started for API Users

 This article shall give the API-user an idea how to use the FREME API.